marcosguida/AMAGRON---Store/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 AMAGRON is the project store for the Front-End Development course in the first term of the Information Systems (Sistemas de Informação) course at Unitins (Campus Palmas).
 Class: 2024.01

 Teacher / lecturer: Tamirys Virgulino

+## Goals

+- Variety of agricultural products (grains, vegetables, fruit, livestock, inputs, machinery).
+- Organic and sustainable options.
+- Registration and editing of products and agro-technological information.

 ## Features